 The making of a biennale

 The ideals that lay behind the establishment of the Biennale Interieur npo in 1967 were closely related to the motives and ideals behind the student and worker rebellions of the late sixties in France, then in Europe and the US.
 Unlike other furniture shows, which offered a mixture of old, new, kitsch and design, the organisation wanted its Biennale only to promote the latest contemporary forms and creativity in interior design.
 Moreover, the initiators had much more in mind than pure aesthetics or commercial considerations.
 The ultimate goal was to encourage a broad public debate, which might lead to the design discipline contributing towards a better world.
 Unlike other trade fair organisers, the Biennale Interieur immediately adopted the status of a non-profit institution.
-Interieur took place for the first time in 1968 and will celebrate its 25th 'silver' Biennale from 14 to 23 October 2016.
+Interieur took place for the first time in 1968 and celebrated its 25th 'silver' Biennale from 14 to 23 October 2016.
+The 2018 edition will be number 26, in the 50th year of the Biennale.

 Much investment was made in inspired cultural satellite events: a central guest of honour, the Interieur Awards (since 1972), debates and lectures.
 Among the guests of honour and curators where world-famous design personalities including :